Learn

 3 boxes of categories lists - On page, Off page and technical SEO

-Technical SEO refers to optimizing elements on your website to improve rankings, visibility, and user experience.
+Technical SEO refers to optimizing elements on your website to improve rankings, search engine visibility, and user experience.
 For example, you can optimize your site for mobile or add an XML sitemap to help search engines understand your website while crawling it.
 You can use Google Search Console to find and optimize these technical issues.

 You can also run a technical SEO audit using tools such as Ahrefs to find a range of improvements you can work on.